paritytech/polkadot/roadmap/implementors-guide/src/node/validity/README.md

 # Validity

-The node validity module exists to support the runtime validity module.
+The node validity module exists to support the runtime [Validity module](/runtime/validity.html).
 Its behavior and specification is as-yet undefined.